3xionDev/3xiondev.github.io/README.md

 Hi, I'm 3xion, but you can call me Nolan.
-I'm currently in 8th grade and practicing software and website development.
+I'm currently in freshman year and practicing software and website development.
 I'm also an artist and electronics hobbyist.
 Contact me at: https://replit.com/@3xion exiondevelopment@outlook.com
 (no phone number 4 u)